Skip to content

 Among the most pressing challenges facing human society are those involving relationships between humans and natural systems.
 Human actions are causing profound transformations of global systems at unprecedented speeds and scales.
 These changes pose direct threats to the sustainability of natural and human systems, and lead to deep uncertainties for decision-making.

-Grounded in nearly a century of applied research at Clark University, the George Perkins Marsh Institute studies the socioecological, institutional, and other systems through which humans interact with their environments.
+Grounded in nearly a century of applied research at Clark University and pioneering work at the original Center for Technology, Environment, and Development (CENTED), the George Perkins Marsh Institute studies the interconnected social, economic, ecological, institutional, governance and other systems through which humans interact with their surrounding environments.
 The institute coordinates resources from Clark University and elsewhere to study human transformation of the environment and responses to these changes.
+We promote collaborative, evidence-based research that challenges traditional disciplinary boundaries to address some of the most pressing issues facing today’s world.

 In past years, the institute played a leading role in developing the Core Project on Global Land-Use/Cover Change (LUCC) for the International Geosphere-Biosphere Programme and the International Human Dimensions Programme, and assisted the United Nations Institute for Training and Research (UNITAR) in developing the analytical capacities to address environmental changes in general.
 Books resulting from Marsh Institute activities include The Earth as Transformed by Human Action (1990), Regions at Risk: Comparisons of Threatened Environments (1995), Economic Analysis for Ecosystem Based Management: Applications to Marine and Coastal Environments (2010), Innovations in Sustainable Consumption: New Economics, Socio-technical Transitions and Social Practices (2014), Benefit Transfer of Environmental and Resource Values: A Guide for Researchers and Practitioners (2015), and Governing Extractive Industries: Politics, History, Ideas (2018).

 Among the facilities, offices, and centers that comprise the institute is the Jeanne X. Kasperson Research Library, whose holdings include one of the most extensive research collections in North America on risks, hazards, and global environmental change.
-We are also home to the Humanitarian Response and Development Lab (HURDL) and the Center for the Study of Natural Resource Extraction and Society.
-We work closely with numerous departments and schools across Clark University, including the Graduate School of Geography, the Department of Department of Sustainability and Social Justice, and the Department of Economics.
+We are also home to the Center for the Study of Natural Resource Extraction and Society (Extractives@ Clark).
+We work closely with numerous departments, centers and schools across Clark University, including the Graduate School of Geography, the Department of Department of Sustainability and Social Justice, the Department of Economics, and the Center for Geospatial Analytics.

 This website provides information regarding the many programs and initiatives supported by the institute, as well as announcements of seminars and other events.
 We welcome any input or comments.